BruceLiuxo3/Predict-for-TESLA-s-stock-price/README.md

 # Predict-for-TESLA's-stock-price
-Predict for TESLA's stock price
+Use Linear Regression method to predict for TESLA's stock price
-Using Linear Regression method